matthiasprobst/synpivimage/README.md

 ## Quick introduction

 To generate synthetic particle images, configure a `ConfigManager`.
 It take the parameters and take care of generating and writing the data to an `HDF5` file.
-For more explanaition follow the example `jupyter notebook` [here](./examples/generate_datasets.ipynb).
+For more explanation follow the example `jupyter notebook` [here](./examples/generate_datasets.ipynb).

 ```python